 What Do You Use a Hammer Drill For?

-- Breaks through hard material.
+- Breaks through hard materials

 Drill vs. Hammer Drill